codechapter/codechapter.github.io/README.md

 # Code Chapter

-The place of quality content from Tech Leads, Engineering Managers and CTOs.
+The place of quality content for Tech Leads, Engineering Managers and CTOs.

 ## Contribution Guidelines